ddcsoftdev/demarcogameaudio/README.md

 # Sound Portfolio Website

-Sound Portfolio Website is a digital audio processing application developed to provide a variety of sound manipulation and audio effects.
-This project demonstrates the use of audio processing techniques and algorithms, offering functionalities like sound filtering, mixing, and effects application.
+Sound Portfolio Website is a portfolio website showcasing sound design projects and audio works.
+This website is developed to present and demonstrate various sound design skills and completed projects in an accessible and visually appealing format.

 ## Table of Contents